Choi Yu-ju: Career

-Before her debut, Choi appeared in BTS's "Love Yourself: Her" highlight reel as Jin's partner.
-In 2017, she was selected as a exclusive model of SMART School Uniforms alongside labelmate trainee Jiwon.
+Before her debut, Choi appeared in BTS's "Love Yourself" Highlight Reel.
+On August 24, 2017, she was selected as a exclusive model of SMART School Uniforms alongside labelmate trainee Jiwon, which began on their marketing activities in September.

 On November 24, 2018, Choi was introduced as a member of the upcoming girl group through Mnet's reality show Insider Channel Cherry Bullet.
 They debuted with a single album, Let's Play Cherry Bullet was released on January 21, 2019.
 Choi made her acting debut in the web series Be My Boyfriend which premiered on February 25, 2021.

 On October 1, 2021, Choi joined the KBS1 drama The All-Round Wife, which was her debut in terrestrial drama.
 The same year, Choi also appeared in the KakaoTV's series Jinx, along with fellow band member Bora.

 On September 20, 2022, Choi made her first leading role in the fantasy web series My 20th Twenty which premiered on April 21, 2023.
 On October 17, 2023, Choi was cast in the SBS television series The Escape of the Seven.

 On April 22, 2024, FNC Entertainment announced that the group had officially disbanded.
 Choi will remain under FNC for individual activities.
 On December 11, Choi was cast in the ENA television series Namib.
+Choi made her film debut in a teen romance film Everyday We Are, which was released on March 4, 2026.